open-telemetry/opentelemetry-demo/docs/docker_deployment.md

 docker compose up --no-build
 ```

+**Note:** The `--no-build` flag is used to fetch released docker images from
+[ghcr](http://ghcr.io/open-telemetry/demo) instead of building from source.
-**Note:** removing the `--no-build` command line option will re-build from main.
+Removing the `--no-build` command line option will rebuild all images from
-It may take more than 20 minutes to build if used in this mode.
+source.
+It may take more than 20 minutes to build if the flag is omitted.

 ## Verify the Webstore & the Telemetry